What is a BHAG® and why is it powerful?

 Ever feel like you need an interpreter?
 Acronyms are everywhere in business.
 They’ve become a language in their own right, particularly in the Scaling-Up arena!
 The buzzwords, phrases and abbreviations can be baffling and it’s easy to get cynical.
 But some of them are really valuable.
 Take my personal favourite, the BHAG® – short for Big, Hairy, Audacious Goal.

 This is all about the direction of travel and I happen to believe it’s vital to any business that wants to grow.
 Why?
 Because without it, you’re likely to get steered off course by the everyday ‘busy-ness’ of working life.
 Not forgetting the twists and turns of client demands.
-Your business needs a BHAG® a big hairy audacious goal to act as a north star, guiding it forever forwards in the right direction.
+Your business needs a BHAG® to act as a north star, guiding it forever forwards in the right direction.

-Trademarked by Jim Collins and Jerry Porras in the mid-1990s, a BHAG®, bhag pronounced bee hag, replaces the more traditional five-year plan with a longer-term trajectory that reaches 10, 15 or even 20 years into the future.
+Trademarked by Jim Collins in the mid-1990s, a BHAG pronounced bee hag replaces the more traditional mission-driven five-year plan with a longer-term trajectory that reaches 10, 15 or even 25 years into the future.
 So far into the future, that the executive team who create it are unlikely to fulfil it.
+BHAG is a concept first developed by Jim Collins and Jerry Porras in the book Built To Last: Successful Habits of Visionary Companies.

-At its most powerful, the BHAG®, big hairy audacious goal, is an emotional tool.
+At its most powerful, the Big Hairy Audacious Goal, BHAG®, is an emotional tool.
 It’s not just a goal – it’s a moon-shot.
 Your 10x.
 It should fire people up, inspiring passion, excitement and motivation.
 Eyes should shine every time you discuss it.
-Linked to your Core Purpose and Values, it’s the destination that’s achievable if you follow your strategy.
+Along with your Core Purpose and Values, your BHAG completes your company’s vision.
+It’s the destination that’s simultaneously achievable and yet out of reach even if you stick to your strategy.

 The best ones are clear and compelling, requiring very little explanation.
 They break down into four models: